MH99-prog/Seattle_Data-Analysis/README.md

 # Seattle_Data-Analysis
 The dataset contians history of **Seattle Airbnb** services.
-Main objective of project is to show relation and satisfaction between company and it's customers
+Main objective of project is to show relation and satisfaction between company and it's customers.

 ## Meduim Post
  https://medium.com/@muhammadhaleem/seattle-airbnb-data-analysis-136cd59c3274